 Statins are a group of medications used to lower high blood levels of cholesterol or triglycerides to prevent heart disease.

+Though these drugs are generally well tolerated, they can cause adverse side effects, including muscle pain and liver issues.
 Statins also interfere with the production of mevalonic acid, which is used to form CoQ10.
-This has been shown to decrease CoQ10 levels in the blood and muscle tissues significantly.
+This significantly decreases CoQ10 levels in the blood and muscle tissues.

-A study of 50 people taking statin medications found that 100 mg of CoQ10 per day for 30 days effectively reduced statin-related muscle pain in 75% of patients.
+Research has shown that supplementing with CoQ10 reduces muscle pain in those taking statin medications.
+A study of 50 people taking statins found that 100 mg of CoQ10 per day for 30 days effectively reduced statin-related muscle pain in 75% of patients.

 Heart disease